teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

+Dynamicvdb-datafederation is the 'Hellow World' example for Teiid.

-Dynamicvdb-datafederation demonstrates how to federate data from a relational data source with a text file-based data source.
-This example uses the H2 database, which is referenced as the "accouts-ds" data source in the server, but the creation SQL could be adapted to another database if you choose.
+This will demonstrate how to federate data from a relational data source with a text file-based data source.
+This example uses the H2 database, which is referenced as the "accounts-ds" data source in the server, but the creation SQL could be adapted to another database if you choose.

+Note:  this example provides the base setup for which other quick starts depend upon.

 ### Steps to setup and run the quickstart ###
 These can be done either manually (see Setup manually) or using maven (see Setup using the JBoss AS Maven plugin)